 When shopping for TVs, OLED TVs look very attractive because of their impressive performance.
 In 2017 however, Samsung launched their new QLED TVs that supposedly offer an alternative to both expensive OLED TVs and cheaper LCD TVs.
-How do these different technologies compare, and is there a clear winner?
+LED vs OLED vs QLED: how do these different technologies compare, and is there a clear winner?

 What is QLED?